 Calum FoxKnowledge Exchange Assistant

-Adam is an economist at the FAI who works closely with FAI partners and specialises in business analysis.
-Adam’s research typically involves an assessment of business strategies and policies on economic, societal and environmental impacts.
+Adam is an economist at the FAI who leads the institute’s business analysis and engagement work.
+Adam’s research typically involves an assessment of business strategies and policies on economic, societal, and environmental impacts.

 Chirsty McFadyenResearch Assistant

 Chirsty is a research assistant at the Fraser of Allander Institute where she primarily works on projects related to poverty and inequality.

 Chirsty is also a PhD student at the University of Strathclyde affiliated with the Fraser of Allander Institute and part-funded by the Joseph Rowntree Foundation.
 Her PhD research focuses on the experiences of low-paid workers and the links between low-paid work and poverty.

 Peter became Emeritus Professor of Economics in June 2015, and was appointed as (part-time) Director of the Fraser of Allander Institute from September 2015.
 In the 30 months to end May 2015 he had been the Director of the International Public Policy Institute, and prior to that had served several terms as Head of Department of Economics, Director and Research Director of the Fraser of Allander Institute (FAI).